 Theories about the connection between the heart and mind are in the medical documents throughout antiquity.
 Some civilizations believed the heart to be the foundation and root of emotions.
 As Western medicine steadily disclosed this absence of association, notions about the link between the heart and mind went by the wayside.
 A novel field, behavioral cardiology is attempting to join them together again, this time with reliable scientific strings and this theory is presenting new approaches in the treatment and prevention of heart disease.
 Heart conditions include the entire cardiovascular system and are the leading cause of death in the United States and are primary determinants of deaths throughout the globe.
 The Centers for Disease Control and Prevention (CDC) explain that roughly 61 million people in America have heart disease, and the World Health Organization (WHO), states that 29 percent of all deaths worldwide are due to these diseases.
 The American Heart Association (AHA) continues on to explain that nearly 870,000 people died from heart disease in the United States and this accounts for more deaths in females per year than the next six causes combined.
 To prevent heart disease, recent guidelines emphasize lifestyle modifications.

 How the Heart Functions

-The Hearts Electrical System and the EKG
+The Hearts Electrical and the Electrocardiogram (EKG)